 - Place the chocolate chips in a microwave safe bowl and heat on 50% power for 45 seconds at a time, stirring in between, until melted.

-- Pour chocolate onto parchment paper sprayed with non stick cooking spray and let it harden.
+- Pour chocolate onto parchment paper sprayed with non stick cooking spray*.

 - Drizzle caramel over the chocolate, sprinkle bacon and pomegranate arils over the top.